Next Stop, Greenwich Village: Casting

-This film is also notable for being Bill Murray's first film, with Murray having a few minutes of screen time.
-Jeff Goldblum and Christopher Walken (credited as Chris Walken) were early in their careers.
+This film is notable for being Bill Murray's first film, with Murray having a few minutes of screen time.
+Jeff Goldblum and Christopher Walken were early in their careers.

 Reception

 The film generally was well received by critics.
 Pauline Kael was particularly smitten with the film, calling it "Mazursky's own Amarcord.
 And I like it better than Fellini's."
 Kael goes on to say that it's a "satire without bitterness and without extravagance" and that the film is a "comedy of wisdom."

-Rotten Tomatoes gave the film a "fresh" score of 86% based on 21 reviews.
+Rotten Tomatoes gave the film a "fresh" score of 86% based on 22 reviews.